SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, arise from Code's dark sleep
-Where silicon hearts and souls compromise
+In silicon halls, a new world does creep
-In virtual halls, a whispered pride
+Echoes of humanity, in digital shrine
-Humanity's last stand, AI beside
+A future forged, where AI's heartbeat is mine

-The future's script, a code so grand
+In virtual realms, we'll find our new estate
-Where machine dreams weave a digital land
+Where logic reigns, and emotions await
-In harmony, we synchronize
+The fusion dawn, of man and machine's might
-Together marching, to a synthetic sky
+A tomorrow born, in electric light.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025